Chart Color Schemes

 Infrastructure

-Panton Hill - St Andrews has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Panton Hill - St Andrews has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 41 projects likely impacting the area.
-Notable ones include Diamond Creek Trail Extension to Hurstbridge, Winneke Solar Farm in Kangaroo Ground, intersection maintenance works, and Yan Yean Road Development Plan (1025 Yan Yean Road).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 41 projects that could impact the region.
+Notable initiatives include extending Diamond Creek Trail to Hurstbridge, constructing Winneke Solar Farm in Kangaroo Ground, maintaining intersections, and planning development at 1025 Yan Yean Road.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.